 - Four russet potatoes or 1 1/2 pounds of waxy potatoes like Yukon Gold cut lengthwise into 6 wedges each

-- 4 Tbsp EVOO (extra virgin olive oil)
+- 4 tablespoons EVOO (extra virgin olive oil)

 - Zest from two Meyer lemons

-- 1 tsp minced fresh thyme leaves (or 1/2 tsp dried-it's usually a ratio of three times as much fresh as dried herbs, but who has a 1/3 tsp measure?)
+- 1 teaspoon fresh thyme leaves, minced (or 1/2 teaspoon dried, it's usually a ratio of 3 times as much fresh as dried herbs, but who has a 1/3 teaspoon measure?)